digital SLR guide

 One clear advantage of digital SLR cameras is that they're able to capture photos even when there's not a lot of ambient light.

 So what?
-Every camera can take a photo when there's not a lot of light - just turn on the flash.
+Every camera can take a photo when there's not a lot of light - you just have to turn on the flash.

 Here's the trick: digital SLR cameras can do it without the flash.